TeleEgo: Benchmarking Egocentric AI Assistants in the Wild: Related Works

 \textbf{Streaming Video Understanding Benchmarks.} To assess assistants in time-sensitive and dynamic environments, several benchmarks have emerged that focus on streaming video understanding.
 StreamingBench \cite{lin2024streamingbench}, OVBench, and OVO-Bench \cite{huang2025online,niu2025ovo} support online task formats, but typically span short episodes and lack sustained memory testing across events.
 ODV-Bench \cite{zeng2025streamforest} emphasizes driving tasks and short-term prediction, prioritizing perception over memory.
 Some datasets, such as X-LeBench \cite{zhou2025x}, extend video QA to longer contexts, but still operate in offline settings without real-time constraints.
 TeleEgo fills this gap by offering continuous, multi-day egocentric video streams with temporally grounded question-answer pairs.
 Its evaluation protocol emphasizes real-time responses and long-term memory recall, supporting deeper analyses of assistant performance in realistic, ever-evolving scenarios.

-\textbf{Omni-Modal Assistants.} Recent advancements in omni-modal models aim to unify understanding across multiple input types—such as text, vision, audio, and speech—enabling more flexible and human-like assistants.
-Closed-source systems like GPT-4o \cite{gpt4o} and Gemini 1.5/2.5 \cite{team2024gemini,gemini2.5pro} support end-to-end speech and video processing with long multimodal context windows, allowing for rich, coherent interactions.
-Open-source progress has also accelerated.
-Models such as LLaVA–OneVision \cite{li2024llava} and InternVL-2.5 \cite{internvl-2.5} support multi-image and video understanding.
-Others like Qwen2.5–Omni \cite{xu2025qwen2}, MiniCPM–o \cite{team2025minicpm}, VITA \cite{fu2025vita}, and Baichuan–Omni \cite{li2025baichuan} are optimized for real-time, streaming audiovisual input and response.
-Despite their strong performance, these models are typically evaluated in offline, task-specific settings.
-Few benchmarks assess whether assistants can respond accurately within time-sensitive decision windows or retain relevant information across long temporal spans.
-By combining egocentric recordings, streaming video contexts, and real-time memory evaluation, TeleEgo provides a unified testbed to study omni-modal assistant performance in realistic environments—bridging the gap between research in egocentric datasets, streaming benchmarks, and multimodal models.
+\textbf{Omni-Modal Assistants.} Recent omni-modal models seek to unify text, vision, audio, and speech for more flexible assistants.
+Closed-source systems such as GPT-4o \cite{gpt4o} and Gemini 1.5/2.5 \cite{team2024gemini,gemini2.5pro} show strong empirical performance on speech and video, but their architectures, memory mechanisms, and streaming behavior are proprietary and largely unknown.
+Open-source omni-modal models have also progressed rapidly.
+LLaVA--OneVision \cite{li2024llava} and InternVL-2.5 \cite{internvl-2.5} support multi-image and video understanding, while Qwen2.5--Omni \cite{xu2025qwen2} and Baichuan--Omni \cite{li2025baichuan} are optimized for audiovisual input and interactive responses.
+Yet they are mostly evaluated on offline, task-specific benchmarks or short clips rather than long, continuous egocentric streams.
+MiniCPM--o \cite{team2025minicpm} moves closer to streaming by providing an online interface for token- and frame-level inputs, but relies on a growing KV cache without effective long-term memory control.
+Beyond single-model interfaces, M3-Agent \cite{long2025seeing} introduces a multimodal agent with explicit long-term memory, organizing episodic and semantic information in an entity-centric, multimodal form.
+However, it still assumes segment-wise video input instead of second-by-second egocentric streams.
+Despite these advances, few works test whether omni-modal assistants can both respond accurately under time-sensitive decision windows and retain information over long temporal spans in realistic, continuous settings.
+TeleEgo combines egocentric recordings, streaming video contexts, and real-time memory-oriented evaluation to provide a unified testbed bridging egocentric datasets, streaming benchmarks, and multimodal models.